top of page

 What Are Trauma Responses?

-When a person encounters a traumatic event, whether it’s an accident, abuse, loss, or any other overwhelming experience, the brain and nervous system are set into motion to cope with the threat.
-This reaction can be automatic, meaning it happens before we consciously process the experience.
-Essentially, trauma responses are the body’s way of keeping us safe by preparing us to respond to danger.
+When a person encounters a traumatic event, whether it’s an accident, abuse, loss, or any other overwhelming experience, the brain and nervous system immediately activate to cope with the threat.
+This reaction is automatic, happening before we consciously process the experience.
+Trauma responses are the body’s way of keeping us safe, instinctively preparing us to respond to danger.
+Even when the original threat is gone, the nervous system isn’t trying to sabotage us, it’s doing its best with outdated survival data.
+It holds onto past patterns, believing they are still necessary, even when safety has been restored.

 These responses come in several forms.
 You may have heard of the classic “fight or flight” response, but research and clinical observations have expanded our understanding to include a variety of responses.
 Some common reactions include: